Bowers & Wilkins Px7 S2 Review

 Six microphones are used to reduce or eliminate unwanted background noise without compromising audio quality.
 The drivers’ output is measured by two microphones while surrounding noise is measured by two more.
 The other two microphones improve the quality of wireless phone conversations by cutting down on wind noise and employing Alango’s noise suppression technology.

-Also Read - Beats Studio Pro: An Honest Review
+Also Read - Sennheiser IE 200 Review

 Related articles